 They have a broad, round head that cut big holes in paper targets.
 Wadcutters are good for plinking, and some competitive shooting events make their marksmen use them.
 These pellets range from ultra-cheap target pellets, to expensive tournament-grade wadcutters.

-Some hunters think that wadcutters work better on small game than domed or pointed pellets, but I haven’t been able to dig up any hard evidence that that’s the case.
-The theory is that wadcutters won’t overpenetrate, so they work like sort of a poor man’s hollowpoint.
+Some hunters think that wadcutters work better on a small game than domed or pointed pellets, but I haven’t been able to dig up any hard evidence to prove it.
+The theory is that wadcutters won’t over penetrate, so they work like some sort of a poor man’s hollowpoint.

-Whether or not that’s really true is anyone’s guess, but there’s a decent amount of anecdotal evidence — and some squirrel hunters swear by them.
+Whether or not that’s true is anyone’s guess, but there’s a decent amount of anecdotal evidence — and some squirrel hunters swear by them.

-Domed pellets are more aerodynamic that other sorts of ammunition.
+Domed pellets are more aerodynamic than other kinds of ammunition.
 That means, they hit harder at long distances.
 They were designed as airguns became more powerful and wadcutters started to tumble and lose accuracy because of wind resistance.